rancher-sandbox/hypper/docs/design.md

    example, install PostreSQL with one chart and then pass connection information into another chart using a Secret or values that generate a Secret.

-Hypper intends to add a 3rd form of dependency via an optional dependency.
+Hypper will support both of these types of dependencies an add a 3rd form of dependency via an optional dependency.
 For example, you are developing something that requires a prometheus CRD.
 You can depend on a chart that provides that CRD but does not provide prometheus.
 The CRD chart or your chart can declare an optional dependency on a chart that installs Prometheus.
 When using hypper to install your chart you will be asked about installing the optional dependencies.
 In development you can choose not to install the dependencies while in production you can choose to install them.

 The optional dependency handling will extend to all commands.

 Optional dependencies will be specified using Helm chart annotations.
+This enables the representation to be stored in the existing Helm chart structure.

 ### Shared Dependencies